NotShige/OnixClientFaq/README.md

 Say ```.theme``` in chat to reveal the theme editor.
 To share themes, go to your Onix Client folder and find the file called ```theme.txt```.
 To use a theme made by someone else, make sure Minecraft is closed, then delete the ```theme.txt``` file from the Onix folder (```%localappdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\OnixClient\```) and replace it with your desired theme.
 There isn't a theme manager like the config one (.config) and there probably never will be because Onix doesn't want to make it.

-## 💜 How do I reset a color/module?
+## 💜 How do I reset a colour/module?

-Middle click the change color button or the module in the Onix GUI.
-You can middle click by pressing the scroll wheel down, or clicking with 3 fingers on a trackpad.
+Middle-click the change colour button or the module in the Onix GUI.
+You can middle-click by pressing the scroll wheel down or clicking with 3 fingers on a trackpad.

-## 🔻 How do I remove the red arrow from minecraft?
+## 🔻 How do I remove the red arrow from Minecraft?

 Download [this pack](http://www.mediafire.com/file/kqyjo9s9ld39nkn/No+Red+Arrow+by+Mhavin.mcpack/file) and apply it.
-The reason why it exists is because the pack maker/porter of one of your packs never updated hud_screen.json.
+The reason why it exists is that the pack maker/porter of one of your packs never updated hud_screen.json.
 The bug report and discussion can be found [here](https://bugs.mojang.com/browse/MCPE-105882).

 ![Red Arrow Bug](https://camo.githubusercontent.com/611f29fa85267ae8044cf1a3238a2afb2383d681bb7bbdf31c1a2f646c7d4f43/68747470733a2f2f696d616765732d6578742d312e646973636f72646170702e6e65742f65787465726e616c2f5861544a716e464b70546d5676705a527349556a69625272533143684442386e5a434a473078756b4c33452f68747470732f6875676f2e706c656173652d656e642e6d652f6f67702f35386e4d69557748642e706e67)